LucasCtrl/lucasalt.fr/content/blog/dark-theme-css-vanilla.md

 ## HTML

-Nothing fancy here, I create a simple page with Emmet.
-I just include an import for my CSS and my JS.
+Nothing fancy here, I created a simple page with Emmet.
+I just included an import for my CSS and my JS.
 The button will be my switch to change the theme.

 ```html [index.html]
 <html>